xandertaylor9/GOSR/README.md

 ## Overview
 GOSR is a modular, system-level runtime designed to revolutionize how games run across all platforms.
 It abstracts away hardware and OS fragmentation, enabling consistent, fast, and secure gameplay with dynamic hot-swapping, peer-to-peer networking, real-time updates, and AI-native capabilities.

+GOSR is not a game engine — it's a game runtime platform.
+Unlike engines such as Unity or Unreal, which provide tools for asset creation, scripting, physics, and rendering pipelines within individual games, GOSR functions more like a shared operating layer beneath the engine.
+It provides standardized services such as graphics abstraction, hot-swappable module loading, P2P networking, voice and stream handling, security/cert validation, and moderation infrastructure.
+Game engines (or even raw codebases) plug into GOSR and build on top of it.
+Think of it like the JVM for games or like SteamOS but deeply integrated across runtime, networking, and distribution.
+It doesn't replace engines — it empowers them by offloading low-level concerns and providing a consistent, secure, cross-platform runtime environment.

+many modern engines like Unity, Unreal, and Godot already provide abstraction layers over platform-specific graphics APIs.
+However, GOSR's approach differs in scope, placement, and purpose:
+Traditional engines abstract at the engine level, meaning each game must embed its own runtime, manage updates per title, and reimplement optimization strategies independently.
+GOSR, on the other hand, aims to elevate that abstraction to the system layer — a shared runtime across all games.
+This allows:
+Global optimizations (e.g., batching across modules or games), Real-time hot-swapping of graphical modules without restarting the engine, Uniform GPU scheduling via vendor-provided micro-drivers, Consolidated AI/voice/modding/network support across games, And critically, modular updates and rollback at the runtime level, not per-game.

 | Feature / Layer                      | Traditional Game Engines (Unity, Unreal, Godot) | GOSR (Game Operating System Runtime)                               |
 | ------------------------------------ | ----------------------------------------------- | ------------------------------------------------------------------ |
 | 🎮 Runtime Deployment                | Per game (embedded engine/runtime)              | Shared system runtime used by all games                            |